saulpierotti/markdown_notebook/LB2.md

 ## Neural Networks
 * Neural networks are inspired by biological neurons
 * McCulloch e Pitts (1943) modeled a neuron as an object receiving an input vector and producing a scalar output via linear combination of the inputs (with weights neign the linear coefficients), transformed by a transfer function
-* A thershold can be considered as just an additional neuron
+* A treshold can be considered as just an additional neuron
 * A simple perceptron has just an input layer and an output layer, and operates only in a feed-forward manner
 * A multi-layer perceptron contain hidden layers of neurons with only feed-forward connections
 * A NN is an alternative computational paradigm in which the solution to a problem is automatically learned from a set of examples

 * A NN performs general non-linear mapping
 * A single-layer perceptron performs a total summation of the inputs $x_i$, each associated with a weight $w_i$, in order to determine the activation $a$, and the output $z$ after applying the transfer function $g(a)$
 $$a=\sum_i w_i x_i$$